awsdocs/amazon-comprehend-developer-guide/doc_source/model-versioning.md

 1. \(Optional\) Add tags to your new version to help keep track of the details\.

-   For more information about creating custom classifiers, see [Custom Classification](how-document-classification.md) and [Creating and Using Custom Classifiers](getting-started-document-classification.md)
+   For more information about creating custom classifiers, see [Create a Custom Classifier](create-custom-classifier-console.md)

 **Create a new **Custom entity recognizer** version \(console\)**